coastermaster/Eaglercraft/README.md

 ----
 ayunami2000 for important contributions
 ---
-and you for palying the game.
+and you for playing the game.
 Yay!
 -

 ToS: